The Ballyhoo Buster: Production

 At the beginning of January, Pathé announced that they would be releasing ten films in January, the first of which would be The Ballyhoo Buster.
 The film was released on January 8, 1928.

 Reception

 Motion Picture News gave the film a positive review, calling it "... a well told story, capably acted and directed and with a smattering of events that have not as yet been hashed to death by the makers of films of the great outdoors."
 The Film Daily also gave it a positive review, highlighting the new different angle for a western film.
 They enjoyed Buffalo Bill's performance, but felt that Thorpe's direction was only satisfactory, but praised the cinematography of Ries.

+Preservation

+With no holdings located in archives, The Ballyhoo Buster is considered a lost film.